Construct an object that can get used to calibrate an object produced by

 A character vector giving the names of parameters (either time-varying or not) to fit using trajectory match, or a named list of prior distributions specified with a

-for each parameter.
-Parameters can be implicitly fitted on a transformed scale by prefixing the name of the parameter with the name of the transformation (e.g.,log_beta
+distributionfor each parameter.
+Parameters can be implicitly fitted on a transformed scale by prefixing the name of the parameter with the name of the transformation (e.g.,log_betawill fitbetaon the log-transformed scale, andmp_tmb_coefwill report estimates on the original scale by default.
+Themp_tmb_implicit_backtransfunction is used internally.
+See that help page for available transformations.- tv

 A character vector giving the names of parameters to make time-varying according to the values in